opensearch-project/performance-analyzer-rca/src/main/java/org/opensearch/performanceanalyzer/rca/store/rca/hotshard/docs/README.md

 consumers that have a chance of being sent to the Cluster Manager are being stored plus saving memory and having a memory size - fixed structure under the queues' implementations.
 We also pass references to the same `SummarizedWindow` structures to both queues and only give them different comparator objects, this also saves heap.
-At the end, union of queues' elements is being created, and it will form the summaries sent to the `HotShardClusterRCA`.
+At the end, union of queues' elements is being created inside a single map, where corresponding criteria are assigned based on shards presence inside the maps.
+Values of this map will form the summaries sent to the `HotShardClusterRCA`.
 Note that due to reference sharing all metric info is preserved even if consumer is present only in one queue after the triage.

 As a final process for a Data node's `HotShardRCA`, data from queues is converted to Summary